vernon2gh/note/input_output_filesystem/io_fs_03.md

    index of root inodes

-2. Bitmap of free & used indoes
+2. Bitmap of indoes

-3. Bitmap of free & used data blocks
+3. Bitmap of data blocks

-4. Table of inodes

-   each indo is a file/directory

-   includes meta-data and lists of associated data blocks
+4. Inodes table

 5. Data blocks(4kB each)